BIH-MI/synthetic-rd-data/README.md

                   }

-  To add a new disease for a different country/area, you should create a new config file similar to [config/configUSA.json](https://github.com/iaBIH/synth-md/blob/main/config/configUSA.json) and use it.
-In the new config file, you should provide census data with the same format as the one provided for the U.S.A:
+  If you want to add statistics about a new geography, create a new config file similar to [config/configUSA.json](https://github.com/iaBIH/synth-md/blob/main/config/configUSA.json).
+Information that needs to be provided:

      - states-race_ext.csv: race information
      - states-age-sex: age and sex information for male, female and both

-  Modify [example.py](https://github.com/iaBIH/synth-md/blob/main/example.py) and disable import, preparation (the evaluation part is optional) e.g.
+  Modify [example.py](https://github.com/iaBIH/synth-md/blob/main/example.py) and disable the steps import and preparation, e.g.:

         doImport     = 0
         doPrepare    = 0
         doCreate     = 1
         doEvaluation = 1

-  After that, you can use RDcreate.py to create the synthetic data as shown in the section above.
+  After that, you can use RDcreate.py to create synthetic data using the newly provided statistics.
-  You can also automate the process by importing the census data directly but you will have to modify the files RDimport and RDprepare.

 ## License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at